Ortham/ortham.github.io/content/posts/2024-05-13-secure-boot-linux.md

 ---
 title: Replicating Bitlocker on Fedora 40
 date: 2024-05-13
-summary: A walkthrough of setting up a (mostly) working (roughly) equivalent to Bitlocker.
+summary: A walkthrough of setting up a (mostly) working (rough) equivalent to Bitlocker.
 categories:
    - Linux
    - Security